 Write ten discussion entries over the course of the semester in the Canvas section for this course.
 Your entries should deal with or evolve from the course materials in some way and should be of a substantial nature.
 The entries might deal with material we discuss in class, with material we didn't manage to cover in class, or with outside sources that you find about the class material.

 This assignment will not be graded based on structure, organization, grammar, and so forth.
 Instead, you'll be graded on how substantial (in terms of length and critical thought) and timely your entries are.
 Aim for about 300 words or more of thoughtful prose.

 Do not merely summarize what you have read; you need to put critical thought into what you write.
 Relate the information to what you've read elsewhere, for example, or suggest how the material relates to other classes or to your personal experience.
+Tell us whether you liked or disliked specific readings for the course.
 Think of this assignment as a sort of reading journal.